Kalirad/info.github.io/index.md

 [My résumé.](Kalirad_CV_2021.pdf)

-Below, I describe some of the biological phenomena that I found deeply fascinating over the years and my attempts to contribute to our scientific understanding of these phenomena.
+Below, I describe some of the biological phenomena that I have found deeply fascinating over the years and my attempts to contribute to our scientific understanding of them.

 ### The dynamics of genetic incompatibilities